quicbit-js/qb-utf8-illegal-bytes/readme.md

     > [ [2,4], [6,7] ]

+...which shows that bytes at offsets 2, 3 and 6 are illegal

     console.log( illegal_bytes( src, 3 ) );  // start at offset 3 ( byte 0x83 )

     > [ [3,4], [6,7] ]

+...which shows that bytes at offsets 3 and 6 are illegal